 He has published articles on diseases depicted in ancient Egyptian art at the Cairo Museum and has done an analysis of the Edwin Smith Papyrus from a modern medical perspective.
 Medical history is also an interest of Dr Burden and he has co-authored a book on this subject entitled Amazing Medical Stories, published by Goose Lane Editions/University of Toronto Press.

-Dr. Burden presently resides in Lantz, Nova Scotia.
-He recently won 3 awards at the 2010 North American Travel Journalism Awards.
+Dr. Burden presently resides in Dartmouth, Nova Scotia.
+He won 3 awards at the 2010 North American Travel Journalism Awards.

 Gold - Category 143: Resorts - “Chilling Out at Quebec City's Le Chateau Entente”